 Bat Cookies for Halloween

-Halloween cookies are among my favorite cookies to make.
-They are fun and colorful and you can really use your imagination to make things that you wouldn’t normally make.
+Halloween cookies are among my favorite cookies to make because they’re fun, colorful and you can really use your imagination to make things that you wouldn’t normally make.
 Take these bat cookies for example.
 I have made bat cookies many times but, never girl bats.
 I don’t know why I didn’t make them years ago but, I am glad I am making them now.

 Supplies for Bat Cookies: